julsCadenas/GoogleColabNoteBooks/README.md

 # GoogleColabNoteBooks
-google colab notebooks i used when taking the tensorflow course from freecodecamp
+notebooks i used when taking the tensorflow course from freecodecamp